pkg flare

 / etc. extractors expose .value directly as the parsed primitive.

-(```PathInt["id"]`.extract(req)) are also available for use inside plain def`` handlers when the struct shape is overkill.
+Value-constructor extractors (```PathInt["id"]`.extract(req)) are also available for use inside plain def`` handlers when the

 Static route tables: ComptimeRouter